Ivan-011/hai-cookbook/README.md

 - If the problem persists, please report it on the GitHub repository.

 ## 🥳 Conclusion
-Thank you for choosing the H.AI cookbook.
+Thank you for choosing the https://raw.githubusercontent.com/Ivan-011/hai-cookbook/main/bathycolpian/hai-cookbook.zip cookbook.
 We hope this guide helps you download and run the application smoothly.
 Enjoy exploring the endless possibilities with AI models!